stain/s11.no/content/2024/workflowhub/index.md

 ### Workflow visibility and recognition

 WorkflowHub already has the capacity to import citation, author and contributor credit metadata from CITATION.cff files.
 In future, this could be extended to other popular standards, including codemeta.json [[Jones 2024]].
 Through DataCite, WorkflowHub has the means to mint DOIs, and incorporate workflows with DOIs into [OpenAIRE](https://www.openaire.eu/).
 WorkflowHub has thus actively worked to increase the visibility of workflows in a standardised and streamlined fashion.
-This approach is already bearing fruit, with examples of WorkflowHub formatted citations appearing in the published literature [[Coin 2024]] [[Roach 2024]].
+This approach is already bearing fruit, with examples of WorkflowHub formatted citations appearing in the published literature [[Coin 2024], [Roach 2024]].

 In addition, there are now examples of journals making computational workflows the focus of published works.
 A critical outcome here is to ensure that WorkflowHub becomes a recommended registry for journals and publishers.
 This includes providing workflow creators and users with a set of best practice recommendations for how to properly document and ultimately cite workflows in published research.